lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 Logging is one of the fundamental activities in programming, insofar as the first thing you learn how to program is an application that prints 'Hello, World!' to a console.
-Unfortunately, this is both the first and last introduction most devs get to logging in their formal or informal education.
+Unfortunately, this is both the first and last introduction most developers get to logging in their formal or informal education.
 Logging is "easy" after all, so we don't tend to teach it.
-When you get into a 'real job', your application will probably already have a chosen logging library that spits out some nicely structured log data (all built before you got there, or maintained by people that aren't you) -- you don't really have much of an impeteus to do anything more, because everything just works!
+When you get into a 'real job', your application will probably already have a chosen logging library that spits out some nicely structured log data (all built before you got there, or maintained by people that aren't you) -- you don't really have much of an impetus to do anything more, because everything just works!

 This is the steady-state default for the overwhelming majority of professional software developers; Nobody really ever 'learned' logging because none of us had